SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 If I'm looking for a colleague that I can collaborate with, I want to know that I can have a conversation with them, and that they will not expect to be a lone wolf developer in a basement somewhere.
 I think that conversation is key to that.
 You learn a lot about a person's capabilities, personality, values, and expectations when you give them space to tell you.

 * Am I concerned about someone's depth on a concept?
-I might
+I might ask them to apply to a certain problem or situation.
+*

+I can't stress this enough: write down these questions ahead of time.
+This way you don't word them poorly when you ask them, and you have a sort of structure to the conversation.

 ## Structuring the Interview